 If you have followed all the steps above, when you open the VehicleTracker application for which you enabled the Links privileges, clicking Links>Link Scripts will show the default Wireless Links script _WirelessLinksRFID.
 You may click on it to review the script.

 As we can see, the script uses variables RFID_Attached, RFID_Detached and RFID.
-Therefore, they need to be mapped for devices which will be using this script.
+Therefore, they need to be mapped for devices that we will be using this script.

 This script expects the following behavior by the device: